 Requirements from the Hybrid IT Managers

-- The management and optimization of a hybrid IT infrastructure is proving to be a challenge.
-While, IT teams must develop new skills to collaborate more closely, several of them would also like to leverage the skills of the experienced and expert managed technology services providers who can design and deliver optimized hybrid IT solutions at a quicker pace.
+- The management and optimization of a hybrid IT infrastructure prove to be a constant challenge.
+While IT teams must develop new skills to collaborate more closely, several of them would also like to leverage the skills of the experienced and expert managed technology services providers who can design and deliver optimized hybrid IT solutions at a quicker pace.

 - As enterprises adopt more and more cloud-based applications, they need to be able to provision and de-provision both apps and users fast enough to keep up with business requirements, while maintaining tight security and compliance through identity management.
 Managers aim to ensure data governance by restricting access to resources through RBAC mechanism where users and groups can be granted different roles and assign permissions to those roles.